egonSchiele/homebrew/README.md

 	brew create [url to package or file]

-The follow the steps.
-If it's just a script that you want to copy over, use
+Then follow the steps.

+If it's just a script, post it to a gist and use a `GithubGistFormula` as seen [here](https://github.com/mxcl/homebrew/blob/master/Library/Formula/browser.rb).

+Use this to copy things to bin:

 	bin.install(script_name)